DA will not charge Greensburg Diocese priest accused of sexual abuse

 On Thursday, Westmoreland County District Attorney John Peck announced that his office would not pursue a criminal case against Bonafed because a credible prosecution could not be supported.

 The district attorney’s investigation was sparked by an allegation it received on Aug.
-28 from the Greensburg Diocese saying that Bonafed had had “inappropriate contact with a minor” in 1991 or 1992.
+28 from the Catholic Diocese of Greensburg saying that Bonafed had had “inappropriate contact with a minor” in 1991 or 1992.
 Bonafed was ordained to the priesthood in May 1992.

-The report, which came from the alleged victim’s mother, prompted the diocese to relieve Bonafed of all duties at Holy Family Parish, West Newton, and St. Edward Parish, Herminie, where he had been serving since August 2017.
+The report, which came from the alleged victim’s mother, prompted the diocese to relieve Bonafed of all duties at Holy Family Parish in West Newton and St. Edward Parish in Herminie, where he had been serving since August 2017.

 Peck said prosecution of Bonafed was barred by the statute of limitations in effect at the time of the alleged offense, which required that a criminal complaint be filed within two years of the victim’s 18th birthday — in this case, before 2002.
-He also said there were doubts that Bonafed would have been convicted should the case have gone to trail.
+He also said there were doubts that Bonafed would have been convicted should the case have gone to trial.

 “The victim, the sole witness to the event, was interviewed by an investigator.
 The victim’s memory of the incident was unclear and inconsistent, making a successful prosecution of the alleged incident doubtful,” Peck said in a statement.
 “It is expected that the authority entrusted to prosecutors not be used to pursue a case where it is concluded a conviction cannot be obtained.”

-The Greensburg Diocese will now conduct a canonical investigation, which involves examining the allegation in relation to church law, spokesman Jerry Zufelt said
+The Greensburg diocese will conduct a canonical investigation, which involves examining the allegation in relation to church law, spokesman Jerry Zufelt said

 “We expect it to be completed quickly,” he said.